Iðunn: Modern influence

-The 19th-century composer Richard Wagner's Der Ring des Nibelungen opera cycle features Freia, a version of the goddess Freyja combined with the Iðunn.
+The 19th-century composer Richard Wagner's Der Ring des Nibelungen opera cycle features Freia, a version of the goddess Freyja combined with Iðunn.

-Idunn Mons, a mons of the planet Venus, is named after Iðunn.
-The publication of the United States-based Germanic neopagan group The Troth (Idunna, edited by Diana L. Paxson) derives its name from that of the goddess.
-The Swedish magazine Idun was named after the goddess; she appears with her basket of apples on its banner.
+Several publications have been named after the goddess.
+The publication of the United States–based Germanic neopagan group The Troth (Idunna, edited by Diana L. Paxson) derives its name from that of the goddess.
+The Swedish women's journal Idun depicted Idun with her basket of apples on its banner.
+Additionally, an American Swedish-language women's journal, Nya Idun ('New Idun'), was published from 1906 to 1924.